 3. Glue Construction Paper to Cardstock

 Use school glue to glue strips of construction paper onto one of your sheets of cardstock.
-Continue until it is mostly covered, alternating between the different colours of construction paper.
+Continue until it is mostly covered, alternating between the different colors of construction paper.

 This step is also perfect for toddlers and preschoolers!